 The concept here is simple.
-Take a misdemeanor battery, then add an extra ingredient or two--and voila--instant aggravated battery.
-The words behind the aggravated battery describe why the battery is enhanced, like "with a deadly weapon”, or “causing great bodily harm”.
+Take a misdemeanor battery, then add an extra ingredient or two–and voila–instant aggravated battery.
+The words behind the aggravated battery describe why the battery is enhanced, like aggravated battery “with a deadly weapon”, or “causing great bodily harm”.
 All of the many aggravated battery varieties carry lots of prison time, some of which is caked into the accusations (more on this later).
 An Orlando aggravated battery could explain this offense and what the implications of a conviction could mean for you.
 Speak with a knowledgeable attorney today to learn more.Aggravated Battery Causing Great Bodily Harm

 Here’s a real life example of how a citizen was arrested for aggravated battery, but the conviction was thrown out.
 The aggravated battery causing great bodily harm charge arose out of an allegation that the defendant shocked the victim with a stun gun.
 The victim testified that the shock caused her to lie down, and the stun gun caused her great pain, but she required no medical treatment and the stun had no lasting effect.
 The court overturned the defendant’s conviction, finding that ‘great bodily harm’ requires more than slight or moderate ‘harm’.
 [See Nguyen v.
 State, 858 So.
 2d 1259 (Fla.
 1st DCA 2003).

-Which brings us to another way to get an aggravated battery.
+“Great bodily harm” is not the only way to get an aggravated battery.
 If a weapon is used to hit someone, a battery charge may be upgraded to aggravated battery “deadly weapon”.
-The theory here is also simple.
-Take a misdemeanor battery, but rather than using your bare hands (a fist, or open hand slap, for example), you use a stun gun, and the state calls it ‘Aggravated Battery with a Deadly Weapon", how does that work?
+The theory here is simple.
+Take a misdemeanor battery, but rather than using your bare hands (a fist, or open hand slap, for example), you use a stun gun, and the state calls it ‘Aggravated Battery with a Deadly Weapon”.
 As you might expect, the definition of a ‘deadly weapon’ play a key role in determining whether or not the charge is legit.

 Take our stun gun case above, for example.
 In that case, the court found that an aggravated battery with a deadly weapon charge was invalid as well, because for an object to qualify as a “deadly weapon”, it must be designed to be deadly as contemplated by it’s manufacturer.
 In the case of a stun gun, it’s not designed, nor is it likely to cause great bodily harm, so the court in Nguyen (above) found that a stun gun does not qualify as a deadly weapon based upon it’s design.

-Another way to upgrade a misdemeanor battery into a felony battery involves an analysis of who was hit.
+Another way to upgrade a misdemeanor battery into a felony involves an analysis of who was hit.
 Say, for example, the person battered is pregnant.
 The charge is no longer a misdemeanor, it is a felony Battery upon a Pregnant Person.
 Or, if the person is a police officer, the misdemeanor becomes a felony Battery upon a Law Enforcement Officer.
-But, every enhancement requires more proof, and its not as easy as it looks.
-For example, a misdemeanor battery becomes a felony if the battery is upon an emergency medical care provider.
-Is it easy to prove that someone works as an emergency care provider?
+Naturally, every enhancement requires proof, and its not as easy as it looks.
+For example, a misdemeanor battery becomes a felony if the battery is upon an emergency medical care provider. how easy is it to prove that someone works as an emergency care provider?
 Let’s take a look.

 In the case of Spurgeon v.
 State, 114 So.
 3d 1042 (Fla.
 5th DCA 2013), Spurgeon was convicted of spitting in the face of an emergency room security officer at South Seminole Hospital.
 Technically, the charge was battery on an emergency medical care provider.
 The prosecution proved that the security guard spat upon “was an employee or agent of South Seminole Hospital, that [the security guard] was wearing a security uniform that had a badge and shield on it, that [the security guard] was authorized by South Seminole Hospital to provide security to its facility, and that [the security guard] was performing her duties when she was attempting to place the restraints on Spurgeon in the emergency department”, but, “the State failed to introduce legally sufficient evidence to show that [the security guard] was an employee or agent of a hospital, as a hospital is defined in chapter 395.”